Techwolfy/telepresence/README.md

 Building Telepresence
 ---------------------

-Currently, only Linux operating systems are supported.
+Linux and Windows (7 and newer) operating systems are supported.
 Telepresence itself depends only on [`JsonCpp`](https://github.com/open-source-parsers/jsoncpp) (for packet serialization and deserialization), but its input and output modules may depend on the various libraries associated with their hardware.

 | Hardware							|	Software Dependencies																					|
 |-----------------------------------|-----------------------------------------------------------------------------------------------------------|